varvi/solutions-for-data/index.md

 ### Recent Projects

 **Data management governance, processes, and infrastructure for a large academic institution**
-*Built up a data management ecosystem to comply with GCP and ECRIN requirements.*
+*Built a data management ecosystem to comply with GCP and ECRIN requirements.*

 **Expenses dashboarding and Routing Application**
 *Built a custom routing application and expense tracker for van travelers.*